gabrielaradu/storyreacttheme/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and with me (Gabi) writing Sass and Html to transform a design into code.
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Live demo